scriptin/topokanji/README.md

 All files are encoded in UTF-8, without [byte order mark (BOM)][bom].
 All files, except for `cjk-decomp-{VERSION}.txt`, have unix-style [line endings][eol], `LF`.

-### kanji.txt
+### kanji.json

-Contains initial list of kanji, including radicals.
+Contains table with data for kanji, including radicals.
+Columns are:

+1. Character itself
+2. Stroke count
+3. Frequency flag:
+   - `true` if it is a common kanji
+   - `false` if it is primarily used as a radical/component and unlikely to be seen within top 3000 in kanji usage frequency tables.
+In this case character is only listed because it's useful for decomposition, not as a standalone kanji

+Resrictions:

+- No duplicates
 - Each character must be listed in `kanjivg.txt`
-- Each character must be listed in one of `cjk-decomp-*.txt` files
+- Each character must be listed on the left hand side in exactly one line in `cjk-decomp-{VERSION}.txt`
-- Each character must appear on a line which number is equal to a number of strokes in the character
+- Each character *may* be listed on the left hand side in exactly one line in `cjk-decomp-override.txt`
-- No extra whitespace or any other symbols, comments, etc.

-### radicals.txt

-List of [radicals][kangxi].
-Must only contain characters which are also in `kanji.txt`, but must not contain radicals which are also common kanji by themselves.
-Organized the same way as `kanji.txt`.

 ### kanjivg.txt